-The airline currently operate flights between Dar es Salaam’s Julius Nyerere International and a number of international destinations like Lusaka, Harare, Johannesburg’s OR Tambo Airport and from mid-September, Uganda’s Entebbe International Airport.
+The airline currently operate flights between Dar es Salaam’s Julius Nyerere International and a number of international destinations like Lusaka, Harare, Johannesburg’s O.R.
+Tambo International Airport and from mid-September, Uganda’s Entebbe International Airport.
 Locally within Tanzania they operate flights to Kilimanjaro, Mwanza on Lake Victoria and Mbeya near Lake Nyasa (Lake Malawi).
 One thing’s for sure, they’re growing rapidly and are constantly adding new flights as more aircraft are delivered.

 Let’s take a look at some of the practical information around flying fastjet:

 The fastjet counters at OR Tambo International airport are located towards the far left of the international check-in hall.
 Important to note here is that if you’ve booked with a travel agent you should be allowed to check in 1 bag of 20kg per passenger for free.
 If you’ve booked on fastjet’s website, you’d have to have pre-purchased luggage allowance online or you may be forced to go to the ticket counter at the airport to purchase it before checking in.
 Why?
 The airline operates in the full no-frills format of its older European compatriot, easyJet.